 The Tavistock and Portman NHS Foundation Trust, London, UK

 Clinical Hypnosis.
 Institute of Clinical Hypnosis, Kings College, London UK

-Bachelor's Degrees: Double Majors in Art History and Graphic Design
+Bachelor's Degrees: Double Majors in Art History & Graphic Design

 Minor: Developmental Psychology; The University of Kansas, Lawrence, USA